 This course is an advanced biology elective and does not fulfill sophomore biology requirements.
 It is intended for students who desire a more hands-on approach to investigating living organisms and their relationships to each other.

 Heavy emphasis will be placed on laboratory work, which requires microscopes, slide preparation, and dissection of preserved specimens.
-This course is recommended for college-bound students.
+This course is recommended for college-bound students who are interested in the diversity of Earth's living species.
 This course gives the students full lab credit for college admission purposes.
-This class is strongly recommended for students interested in advanced placement biology.
-A teacher recommendation is needed.
+This class is strongly recommended for students interested in AP biology or biology major in college.